felipecespedes/viwell-framework/README.md

 # change directory to your app
 $ cd viwell-framework

-# Install dependencies with composer
+# install dependencies with composer
 $ composer install
 ```